vcatafesta/LetoDBf/Readme.txt

  to the root path defined in letodb.ini with DataPath.
 Only ONE ( 1 ) single ".." is allowed.
  Exception: filenames starting with "mem:" redirects into the RAM of server (virtual HbNetIO FS )

- Recommended is to use plain filenames, after the use of Leto_Connect().
+ For portability reasons its recommended to use plain filenames, without (or empty) server prefix -- after initial establishing a connection with Leto_Connect().
+ If the whole connection prefix "//..:../" is omitted, the currently active connection is used;
+ if non connection is still available, it will be established by such a connection prefix.
+ After connection is established, you can leave away all this IP:port prefix ...

  Alternatively in the OLD style, the <cFileName> parameter of all file functions *can* contain a connection string to the letodb server in a format:
  //IP_address:port/[mem:][\]file_name
  where IP_address can be also a DNS name like example "localhost".

- If the whole connection prefix "//..:../" is omitted, the currently active connection is used.
- Such an connection is established with recommended: Leto_Connect() -or- after a aingle LetoDbf command by using correct connection prefix.
-After connection is established, can leave away all this IP:port ...
+ This old style may be an alternative if working with multiple LetoDBf server simultanous, but can in such kind also be done by switching active connection with often noted Leto_Connect().

+ Experienced hint: in include directory is the the header: "letofile.ch".
+ By applying it as additional default header: "-u+letofile.ch" at command line/ .hbp for hbmk2, all local file functions in your source then work at server side.
+For some functions to work, 'Allow_UDF' config option must be set for server.
+ What group of functions then work at server, and which groups continue to act local at client, can be configured in header letofile.ch' -- by default all except group: "Fxxx()" is pre-processed to use Leto_F*() variants.

       Leto_FError( [ lAskServer ] )                            ==> nError
  Returns an error code set by ( some, not for all ) file functions at client.